OF ROGUES AND PRINCES

 At this rate we'll all fall here before we find the Queen, the Captain thought grimly.
 We have to get out of the audience chamber.

-Another sweep was coming, but this time the Captain didn't step out of the way.
+Another attack was coming, but this time the Captain didn't step out of the way.
 He heard the whistle of the blade as he ducked low and it sliced through the air above his head.
-He lunged.
-The thrust bit through armour and flesh and his opponent fell to his knees, his eyes wide in shock as his blade clattered to the floor.
+He lunged, the blade slicing through the gap between his opponent's mail and helm.
+The enemy fell to his knees, eyes wide in shock as his blade clattered to the floor, Charles's sword piercing straight through this throat.

 I will see this through.